domschrei/mallob/docs/clusters.md

     sbatch myjob.sh

+You can cancel a job before or during its execution with the `scancel` command.

 ## Watching a Job

 After you submitted a job, you can monitor its status e.g. with these command: